 Yield: About 2 quarts of soup

-This is one of summer's purest and most important soups.
-Its flavor is deeply dependent on using peak-of-the-season tomatoes, excellent olive oil and the freshest basil.
+This soup's flavor is deeply dependent on using peak season tomatoes, excellent olive oil and the freshest basil.
 The hint of balsamic and honey bring out the sweet-tart beauty of the tomatoes.
 With this gorgeous soup as your base, you may then find fanciful and fun ways to add extra flavor and texture with one of the garnish suggestions below.
 Enjoy!

-- 3 pounds ripe organic heirloom tomatoes, washed and stems removed Add to list
+- 3 pounds tomatoes, washed and stems removed Add to list

 - 2 sweet onions, peeled and thinly sliced Add to list

 - 4 to 6 cloves garlic Add to list

 - 1/4 cup extra virgin olive oil, divided Add to list

 - Salt and freshly ground pepper, to taste Add to list